 Matching Contributions

-After working for the vesting period, all government employees receive matching contributions equal to 1% of their pay without having to deposit any money themselves.
+After working for the vesting period, eligible government employees receive matching contributions equal to 1% of their pay without having to deposit any money themselves.
 However, you’ll receive additional matching contributions for depositing up to 5% of your paycheck to either TSP type.

-All matching contributions go to your traditional TSP, not your Roth – even if you contribute solely to your Roth account.
+All matching contributions go to your traditional TSP, not your Roth (even if you contribute solely to your Roth account).
 In other words, a Roth TSP cannot receive matching funds, but any matching dollars you receive will go into your traditional account.

 Taxation